jetline0/RB_s2s/README.md

     $ ../../tool/pluto mvm.c --nointratileopt --nodiamond-tile --noparallel --notile --noprevector --ufactors=[14,1]
     $ ../../inscop mvm.c mvm.pluto.c mvm.pluto.c
 ```
-  The transformation is also printed out some information and provide the  intermediate files.
+  The transformation is also printed out some information and provide the  intermediate files from pluto.
 By usning pluto
   we unroll the i loop (outer loop) with factor 14.
 The new optmised file is the 'mvm.pluto.c'.